Special Educational Needs and Disabilities

 - Need a range of different teaching approaches and experiences

-We want all children to feel that they are a fully inclusive and valued member of our school community.
+We want all children to feel that they are a fully included and valued member of our school community.

 Boundary Primary School will not treat disabled pupils less favourably for a reason relating to their disability and to take reasonable steps to ensure that they are not placed at a substantial disadvantage to those who are not disabled and we are committed to working in partnership with parents/carers, external agencies and Blackpool Local Authority to ensure the best outcomes for our children identified with special educational needs.